-Montana Code Annotated (MCA) 75-10-213 regards dead animal disposal.
+Montana Code Annotated (MCA) 75-10-213 concerns dead animal disposal.
 Animal composting facilities are listed as approved disposition of dead animals; there is also reference to the required use of permitted composting facilities.
 However, in the exclusion that follows, it states that a person cannot be prohibited from disposing of waste generated in reasonable association with the person's agricultural operation upon land owned or leased, as long as no public nuisance or health hazard is created.
+Other rules imply that dead animal management cannot negatively impact waters of the state.

 The Montana Department of Environmental Quality (MT-DEQ) reserves the right to revoke such privileges or exclusions if a proper plan for construction, operation, and maintenance of the composting facility is not followed, thereby resulting in a nuisance or public health hazard.
 Generally, the exclusion would not apply to divided land with tracts of land five acres or less in area.
 An alternate interpretation for permitted animal feeding operations (CAFOs with an MPDES Permit) is that mortality management practices defined and approved through that process would be authorized.
-In conclusion, properly designed and managed mortality composting can be done on property under the producer's legal control with said producer's animals without permit, unless a nuisance or health hazard is declared.
+In conclusion, properly designed and managed mortality composting can be done without a permit on property under the producer's legal control with said producer's animals, unless a nuisance or health hazard [or water quality impact] is declared.